spring-attic/spring-init/README.md

 com.example.bench.SlimBenchmarkIT  slim    actr    182.000  5416.000  10.081  54.230  0.912   0.920  0.008
 ```

 Spring Init is slightly faster but not much different memorywise than the straight annotation-based version with Spring Boot 2.4.
-It is a much better story in native images, but that requires some manual work still (see "func" and "tunc" samples).
+It is a much better story in native images, but that is work in progress still (see "func" and "tunc" samples).

 You can generate a condition service, and get to practically no reflection at runtime - you need a `META-INF/services` entry for the infrastructure provider, generated with `closedWorld=true`.
+The "func" and "tunc" samples both use this approach.
 The app is a bit faster and uses a bit less memory:

 ```
 class                              method sample  beans    classes   heap   memory  median  mean  range